TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-pitr.md

 	cloudEnvironments="public"
 	articleId="14f2e3ce-48e0-4417-b4f1-5097ea71edf3"
 />
-# Back up/Restore a managed instance database
+# Backup/Restore a managed instance database

 Managed Instance takes automatic backups (full backups every week, differential every 12 hours, and log backups every 5-10 min) that you can use to restore a database to some point of time in past within the retention period or restore accidentally deleted database.
 For more information, see [Automated backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).